raghavak03051989/HackerNewsRestAPIClient/README.md

 Rest API Client for displaying data from Hacker News API.

-PreRequisites
+Prerequisites

 Install .NET 8.0 SDK from https://dotnet.microsoft.com/en-us/download/dotnet/8.0

 Steps to run the Project

-Download the code from the Github link
+1. Download the code from the Github link
-Open Command Prompt
+2. Open Command Prompt
-run the command dotnet dev-certs https --trust
+3.	run the command dotnet dev-certs https --trust
-Cd to the folder HackerNewsClient (in the Downloaded Code) run the command dotnet run
+4. Cd to the folder HackerNewsClient (in the Downloaded Code)
+5.	run the command dotnet run
-Now we should see a web page (http://localhost:5025/swagger/index.html) which should open swagger and list all the API's available
+6. Now we should see a web page (http://localhost:5025/swagger/index.html) which should open swagger and list all the API's available

 Development challenge Use httpsgithub.comHackerNewsAPI to generate API using C# and .NET that displays the N number of stories of the current best stories on Hacker News.

 Requirements